Can Dental Implants Affect Sinuses?

 To understand the potential impact of dental implants on sinuses, it is important to have a basic knowledge of sinus anatomy.
 The sinuses are air-filled spaces located within the bones of the face, specifically in the forehead, cheeks, and behind the nose.
 They are lined with a mucous membrane and play a role in filtering, humidifying, and warming the air we breathe.

 Implant Placement and Sinus Proximity

-It is important to note that when dental implants are properly placed and integrated with the jawbone, they should not directly impact the sinuses or cause any adverse effects.
+- Properly placed and integrated implants should not directly affect sinuses or cause adverse effects.